jamelo/jmusic-player/README.md

 </pre>

-Interfacing with the Player with Javascript:
+Interfacing with the Player using Javascript:
 --------------------------------------------

 Use the sendCommand(string) callback to tell the player to load a song or